Ototoxic Hearing Loss: What You Need to Know

 What Are the Symptoms?

-The inner ear is comprised of the cochlea, the auditory nerve, and the vestibular nerve.
-Ototoxicity can have various symptoms based on which part of the ear is affected.
-It may take a while for ototoxicity symptoms to occur, but this can also happen suddenly.
-The first sign is usually tinnitus.
-You may experience this as ringing, buzzing, hissing, or humming sounds in your ears.
+The inner ear contains the cochlea, the auditory nerve, and the vestibular nerve.
+Ototoxicity symptoms vary depending on which part of the ear is affected.
+Symptoms may appear gradually or develop suddenly.
+The first sign is usually tinnitus, which may feel like ringing, buzzing, hissing, or humming sounds in your ears.

 Depending on the part of the ear that is affected, other symptoms which may develop include: